Middlebury College Program in Chile

-Students must enroll in an appropriate-level Spanish language course.
-Students must sign a pledge to speak Spanish.
+Students must enroll in an appropriate-level Spanish language course and sign a pledge to only speak Spanish while abroad.

 A full semester course load for undergraduates is 4.5 classes; usually 15-16 semester credit hours.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.